rotheconrad/00_GATech_6720Class_Lab05/README.md

 You can read more about metagenome binning [here](https://www.nature.com/articles/nbt.2579) or [here](https://doi.org/10.1186/gb-2009-10-8-r85).

-You can read more about MaxBin2 [here](https://doi.org/10.1093/bioinformatics/btv638) or by typing run_MaxBin.pl at EnveomicsLab5 environment command prompt.
+You can read more about MaxBin2 [here](https://doi.org/10.1093/bioinformatics/btv638) or by typing run_MaxBin.pl at the EnveomicsLab5 environment command prompt.

-*If you didn't have enough RAM to assemble the metagenome, follow the instructions below to download the assembly.*
+*If you had issues assembling the metagenome, follow the instructions below to download the assembly files needed to continue.*

 ```bash
 # Download the file